kderkba/IntroTimeSeries/README.md

 #### kderkba
 #### January 3, 2022
+(Download HTML file and open in browser to view)

 The goal of this project is to become familiar with the theory of time series and make predictions with a time series.
 In this project, we explore trend and seasonality elimination methods, ARMA models and GARCH models for predicting a financial time series